Expat Essentials

 Then came all the Trump indictments.

-Now, publications such as the Economist are documenting how American expats have switched from seekers – people seeking the arts and culture of Europe – to fleers trying to get out while the getting’s good.
+In the past couple of years, publications such as the Economist have started documenting how American expats have switched from seekers – people seeking the arts and culture of Europe – to fleers trying to get out while the getting’s good.

 From the Economist, August 2023: